The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 </tr>
 </table>

-These configurations should get you through the flow with the all other configurations using openlane default values, read about those [here][0].
+These configurations should get you through the flow with the all other configurations using OpenLane default values, read about those [here][0].
 However, in the coming sections we will take a closer look on how to determine the best values for most of the other configurations.

 ## Synthesis